kazurayam/junit4ks/README.md

 ```
 The `Epilogue` is poor and still to be developed.
 All it does is to print `Run:1, Failure:0, Ignored:0` to console and mark Failure to inform Katalon Studio.

 Eclipse surely equips feature to render the JUnit result in GUI.
-But I would not be able to make use of it.
+But I do not know how to utilize it.

 ### I need multiple 'src' directories